How to Get Your First Consulting Client (Guide)

 - What worked, or didn’t work, for you in that scenario?

-When you make a decision to become an independent consultant, one worry may dampen your excitement: landing your first client.
+When you decide to become an independent consultant, one worry may dampen your excitement: landing your first client.
 Your strategy should be twofold:

 - Ease a client’s fear of using a new or unproven consultant on a project.
-Accomplish this by creating solid examples of great work, compiling strong references, and developing a winning online profile.
+Accomplish this by creating solid examples of great work, compiling strong references, and developing a winning online presence.

 - Ease your own “inner voice” of doubt by preparing and planning well for marketing strategies prior to your launch.

-You may be good at what you do, but are you “plugged in” to how independent consultants operate in your industry space?
-While you’re considering the transition, gain as much knowledge about your industry as you can.
-Check, and contribute to, online forums and professional sites like LinkedIn.
-These sites are excellent places to share your expertise and network.
-By exchanging knowledge, you can build credibility before you head out on your own.
+You may be good at what you do, but are you “plugged in” to how leaders in your industry operate?
+Before you become an independent consultant, gain as much knowledge about your industry as you can.
+Visit and contribute to online forums and professional sites like LinkedIn.
+These sites are excellent places to share your expertise and grow your network.
+By exchanging knowledge, you can build credibility before you head out on your own as an independent.
 People will begin to regard you as a trusted source of information in your industry.
-The goal is to become the top-of-mind resource for projects in your field, and also learn from others that are offering services.
+The goal is to become the top-of-mind resource for projects in your field and learn from others who are offering similar services.

 How important is a practiced pitch to winning new business?
-Whether or not you begin with preparing a pitch, a successful result often includes the ability to articulate your value proposition at the right moment in a conversation—and the ability to network your way to success by authentically connecting with others in a personal setting.
-A pitch alone will not achieve results.
+Being able to articulate your value proposition at the right moment in a conversation is key.
+Networking your way to success by authentically connecting with others in a personal setting will be equally crucial.
+A pitch alone does not achieve results.

-Ninety percent of all independent consultants find their first contract through their personal and extended network.
+Ninety percent of all independent consultants find their first contract through their extended network.
 This means making announcements that you are looking to work with those who know you, or in other words, networking—not pitching.
-When you meet someone for the first time, shake their hand, look them in the eye and introduce yourself and have them introduce themselves.
+When you meet someone for the first time, shake their hand, look them in the eye and introduce yourself.

-After that, ask what they do.
-At this point, you can separate yourself from everyone else in the room by asking them more specifically what they do.
+After that, ask them about their work.
+This is your chance to stand out from everyone else in the room by asking more specific questions about what they do.
 Use the information they provide to talk about what you do in context of their role.

 Remember to:

-- Be concise in the description of the “what” and “why” that differentiates you.
+- Be concise in the description of the “what” and “why” that differentiates you from our consultants.

 - Stay targeted to the specific niche or role they play in their position.